Parental Involvement in Learning: Benefits to Edu Stakeholders

 Also, their attendance, self-esteem, and graduation rate rise.
 Thus, parent-teacher engagement is not an optional part of the learning process; it’s a prerequisite if effective learning is to take place.

-Below are some of the benefits of parental engagement in students learning:
+Below are some of the benefits of parental involvement in students learning:

 - It leads to higher grade and test scores